offensive-hub/black-widow/lessons/sql_injection.md

 So the table **receipts**, will contains the column **order_id**, which contains the **id** of the order.

-An order referer to a customer, so the table **orders** will has the column **customer_id**.
+An order referer to a customer, so the table **orders** will have the column **customer_id**.

 #### Relational database list: